cesbit/libqpack/README.md

 allowed to run this function multiple times to bring the unpacker back to its initial state.

 #### `qp_types_t qp_next(qp_unpacker_t * unpacker, qp_obj_t * qp_obj)`
-Used walk over an unpacker instance step-by-step.
+Can be used to walk over an unpacker instance step-by-step.
 After calling the function, `qp_obj` points to the current item in the unpacker. `qp_obj.tp` is always equal to the return value of this function but note that `qp_obj` is allowed to be `NULL` in which case you only have the return value.
 Because a `qp_obj_t`